 How do you know if you’re spending too much or too little effort on checking your cloud?

 High-profile service failures brought about by poor planning are frequent and painful reminders of how quickly everything can go wrong with potentially disastrous results.
-Plus, every time we see a news report of hackers making off with thousands of user details and passwords from a major brand (Sony, Ashley Madison and Yahoo! to name but three) we’re reminded that data security breaches can and do happen quite regularly.
+Plus, every time we see a news report of hackers making off with thousands of user details and passwords from a major brand we'rereminded that data security breaches can and do happen quite regularly.

 Security testing can’t be pushed down a to-do list; it has to be consistent and constant.
 And security isn’t just about compliance.
 Compliance is only ever a snapshot of your security against a specific set of requirements.

-A major benefit of cloud is access to flexible infrastructure.
-But no vendor certifications are a substitute for defining your own security framework.
+A major benefit of cloud is access to flexible infrastructure and information.
+But no cloud certifications are a substitute for defining your own security framework.
 Define your processes, deliverables and risk assessment.
 Through good management you can make great use of cloud products without losing control of your security architecture.

 The security of customer data is vital for any business, but especially critical for businesses that need to handle payment data.

 The Payment Card Industry - Digital Security Services (PCI-DSS) publishes a set of 12 guidelines, which are assessed during a PCI audit process.
-Even if full compliance is not required for your business (PCI-DSS compliance is not yet mandatory in Australia) you should still use self-assessment tools to examine your overall risk.
+All Australian businesses that accept card payments need to be PCI compliant, regardless of business size.
+So you should use these self-assessment tools to examine your overall risk.

 Compensation costs, legal fees, bank fines and damage to your reputation are only some consequences to consider.